24thomast/Control-System/README.md

 ## Colour Blocks

-- Motor Control Page (Goes gradually from white to green or white to red)
+- Motor Control Page (Left Block: X-Axis of Left Joystick, Right Block: Y-Axis of Left Joystick)
+  - White: Value is 0
+  - Green: Value is positive
+  - Red: Value is negative
+- Motion Magic Page (Block: Y-Axis of Left Joystick)
-  - White: Y value of the left joystick is 0
+  - White: Value is 0
-  - Green: Y value of the left joystick is positive
+  - Green: Value is positive
-  - Red: Y value of the left joystick is negative
+  - Red: Value is negative

+- Some of the colours of the colour blocks darken or fade as the values increase or decrease

 ## Wiring